netobserv/network-observability-operator/README.md

 #### Overview dashboard

-This dashboard shows overall, aggregated statistics on the cluster traffic.
+This dashboard shows overall, aggregated metrics on the cluster network.
 The stats can be refined with comprehensive filtering and display options.
 Different levels of aggregations are available: per node, per namespace, per owner or per pod/service).
-It allows to identify biggest talkers in different contexts: for instance, top X inter-namespace flows, or top X pod-to-pod flows within a namespace, etc.
+For instance, it allows to identify biggest talkers in different contexts: top X inter-namespace flows, or top X pod-to-pod flows within a namespace, etc.

+The watched time interval can be adjusted, as well as the refresh frequency, hence you can get an almost live view on the cluster traffic.
+This also applies to the other pages described below.

 ![Overview](./docs/assets/overview-dashboard.png)